-The Freshman Research Initiative (FRI) at ISU introduces freshman undergraduates to authentic research in the fields of astronomy, electrical and computer engineering, geology, molecular biology, genetics and physics.
+The Freshman Research Initiative (FRI) at ISU introduces freshman undergraduates to authentic research in the fields of chemistry, electrical and computer engineering, geology, molecular biology, kineseiology, genetics and physics.
 Streams of 15-20 students in introductory classes are co-opted into faculty members; research programs where students design their own experiments for course credit.
 These course-based research projects have the potential to reach more students than traditional one-on-one mentoring.
 Faculty in different courses are exploring a variety of ways to provide research opportunities in their classes.

 Incoming freshmen -- either in declared STEM majors or undeclared -- will be allowed to enroll in one to three-credit courses.
 The research streams can substitute for an introductory lab or an elective, and may be housed within a learning community for support and discussion.
 A graduate TA and undergraduate mentors will lead each research stream.

 - will meet other students interested in research

 - experience the day-to-day life of a scientist